cpunion/setup-pgvector/README.md

 - uses: cpunion/setup-pgvector@v1
   with:
     postgres-version: '17' # optional, defaults to 17.
 Use 14 for ubuntu-22.04 and ubuntu-20.04
+    pgvector-version: '0.8.0' # optional, defaults to 0.8.0
 ```

 ## Inputs

 - `postgres-version`: PostgreSQL version to use (default: '17').
 Note: Use '14' for ubuntu-22.04 and ubuntu-20.04.
+- `pgvector-version`: pgvector version to install (default: '0.8.0')

 ## Platform Support

 This action supports all major GitHub Actions platforms:
-- Ubuntu (using postgresql-xx-pgvector package)
+- Ubuntu (using postgresql-xx-pgvector package or building from source)
 - macOS (using Homebrew)
 - Windows (building from source using Visual Studio Build Tools)